Lithium: Environmental issues

-The manufacturing processes of lithium, including the solvent and mining waste, presents significant environmental and health hazards.
+The manufacturing processes of lithium, including the solvent and mining waste of particular extraction processes can present environmental and health hazards.

-Lithium extraction can be fatal to aquatic life due to water pollution.
-It is known to cause surface water contamination, drinking water contamination, respiratory problems, ecosystem degradation and landscape damage.
-It also leads to unsustainable water consumption in arid regions (1.9 million liters per ton of lithium).
-Massive byproduct generation of lithium extraction also presents unsolved problems, such as large amounts of magnesium and lime waste.
+Lithium extraction done poorly can be fatal to aquatic life due to water pollution.
+The surface brine evaporation process has been known to cause surface water contamination, drinking water contamination, respiratory problems, ecosystem degradation and landscape damage, and could lead to unsustainable water consumption in arid regions (1.9 million liters per ton of lithium), such as in northwestern Argentina.
+Massive byproduct generation of evaporative surface lithium extraction also presents unsolved problems, such as large amounts of magnesium and lime waste.

+Although lithium occurs naturally, it is a non-renewable resource yet is seen as crucial in the transition away from fossil fuels, and the extraction process has been criticised for long-term degradation of water resources.
+In the southern reaches of Salar de Atacama lithium-producing company Albemarle Limitada reached a concialiatory agreement in 2024 to make reparations freshwater uptake that would have contributed –along with the uptake of copper mining companies– to dry meadows locatede in the traditional lands of the indigenous Atacameño people.
+In its defense Albemarle Limitada have asserted that its use is minimal compared to that of the nearby copper mining companies.

-In the United States, open-pit mining, mountaintop removal mining competes with brine extraction mining.
+In the United States, open-pit mining and mountaintop removal mining compete with brine extraction mining.
 Environmental concerns include wildlife habitat degradation, potable water pollution including arsenic and antimony contamination, unsustainable water table reduction, and massive mining waste, including radioactive uranium byproduct and sulfuric acid discharge.

+During 2021, a series of mass protests broke out in Serbia against the construction of a lithium mine in Western Serbia by the Rio Tinto corporation.
+In 2024, an EU backed lithium mining project created large scale protests in Serbia.

+Some animal species associated with salt lakes in the Lithium Triangle (in Argentina, Bolivia and Chile) are particularly threatened by the damages of lithium production to the local ecosystem, including the Andean flamingo and Orestias parinacotensis, a small fish locally known as "karachi".